OlegGelfand/Portfolio/project-worksheet.md

 ## Project Description

 I would like to create a simple profile, in which the user will scroll left or right rather than down.
-It will be a profile that shows the human aspect of me, but also shows my accomplishments
+It will be a profile that shows the human aspect of me, but also shows my accomplishments.
+	I would like to show off my motivation, my kids, my Wife, my origin.
+I would also like it to stress the change that I am undertaking by becoming a programmer.

 ## Google Sheet